aspose-slides/Aspose.Slides-API-References/english/php-java/mathnaryoperator/_index.md

 ---
 title: MathNaryOperator
+second_title: Aspose.Sildes PHP for Java API Reference
+description:
 type: docs
-weight: 0
+weight: 10
 url: /php-java/mathnaryoperator/
 ---

-# MathNaryOperator class
+## MathNaryOperator class

  Specifies an N-ary mathematical object, such as Summation and Integral.
  It consists of an operator, a base (or operand), and optional upper and lower limits.